qgis/QGIS-Enhancement-Proposals/qep-14-authentication-system.rst

 * Supports client certificate/key bundles in .p12 or .pfx formats
 * Bundle should not include any signing (CA) cert chain (this can be supported)
 * Bundle can be passphrase-protected

-* Querying of the user's OS root CA cert store is done by QCA, so any CA or CA chain *can* be installed at the OS level first
+**Identity-Cert**

+* Uses PKI cert/key imported from PEM or PKCS#12 files into Identities table
+* Uses QCA for importing PKCS#12

-Adding more providers requires subclassing an existing base or provider and adding any new virtual functions to the base class that will handle new means of applying authentication to integrated code elsewhere in the code base.
-Any new virtual functions will need a single, similar marshaling function in the auth manager to provide an abstracted call based solely upon the ``authid``.
+Adding more methods requires subclassing an existing base or method and adding any new virtual functions to the base class that will handle new means of applying authentication to integrated code elsewhere in the code base.
+Any new virtual functions will need a single, similar marshaling function in the auth manager to provide an abstracted call based solely upon the ``authcfg``.

-3.4 TLS/SSL Connection Authentication
+3.5 TLS/SSL Connection Authentication
 .....................................

 QGIS leverages `QNetworkAccessManager`_ via a custom subclass